AshitMilne/Planet-III/semper-idem/Daily Planet/Ashit-Milne.md

 We are born heralded; an innovation from the well-spring of culture and into the structure of family and community: the foundation of all civilizations.
 The moment of conception begins the blush of anticipation; what young idea will his fresh third eye bring to our semi-charmed lives to end the futile pursuit?
 What blind aimlessness will they in some almost imperceptible way will they set right.
 What grain of truth will be grist for its mill to divine and make beautiful?
-Will it be a *Milne* who spins energy for a purpose deemed true or the rentier and speculator who exploits and trades on his talents on the markets?
+Will the child be a *Milne* who spins energy for a true creative purpose or the rentier and speculator who exploits and trades on his talents on the markets?

-Our every quirk of personality delights; it's our incredulous wonderment at all things the source of their joy.

- Made ready, we are launched into broader society—into the realm of the Sovereign and its institutions.